thundertechnologyas/javascript-sdk/README.md

 If you are looking a way to build your own SDK for the Locky universe.
 Then this is libarary contains all the nessesary information you need.

-Example codes:

-### You log on to the sdk using a two token based authentication process, first ask for a verification code sent by email:
+### You log on to the sdk using a two token based authentication process, first ask for a verification code sent by email

 ```
 <script>